tangles-0/honeycrisp/README.md

 *VERSION 1.2.1 of The HoneyCrisp Emulator is now available.
 This version is a HOTFIX release for v1.2.*

-**VERSION 1.2.2 of The HoneyCrisp Emulator is now available.
-This version is a BUG FIX release for v1.2.**
+VERSION 1.2.2 of The HoneyCrisp Emulator is now available.
+This version is a BUG FIX release for v1.2.

-If you're downloading a source-code release, I highly recommend you download this version for the latest stability and features.
+**VERSION 1.2.4 of The HoneyCrisp Emulator is now available.
+This version improves upon v1.2 in minor ways, including bug fixes and QOL updates.** If you're downloading a source-code release, I highly recommend you download this version for the latest stability and features.